YurunChen/Graph2Eval/README.md

 The benchmark system supports four main modes: `collect`, `graph`, `generate`, and `evaluate`.
 Here's how to use each mode:

+**Note**: All modes automatically create timestamped output directories.
+You can optionally specify custom output directories using `--output-dir` or `-o` parameter, or use `--run-name` or `-n` for custom folder names.

+For evaluate mode, the `--file` parameter supports both file and directory paths.
+When evaluating a directory, the system will automatically detect task files in the `datasets/` subdirectory and graph files in the `graph/` subdirectory.
+If graph files are not found in the directory, you can specify them manually using the `--graph` or `-g` parameter.

 #### Mode 1: Collect Data from Documents/URLs

 ```bash